anth-dev/etch-a-sketch/README.md

 # Etch-a-Sketch

-This is my solution to The Odin Project's Etch-a-Sketch project made with html, css, and javascript.
-I used flexbox to make a grid out of divs that are generated with JavaScript.
+This is an Etch-a-Sketch made with HTML, CSS, and JavaScript.
+I used Flexbox to style a grid of divs that are generated with JavaScript.
+Includes the ability to input a custom grid size to draw on.

 ![Etch-a-Sketch](/media/screenshot.png)